minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 voting behaviour.
 It is easier to prove causality when a variable for legislator ideology is included, as this eliminates the variation in roll-call voting that might be attributed to the lawmaker's ideological inclination @Selling2023.
-Furthermore, according to @roscoe, adding an ideology variable to the equation is the only practical approach to account for the influence of friendly donating.
+Furthermore, according to #cite(<roscoe>, form: "prose"), adding an ideology variable to the equation is the only practical approach to account for the influence of friendly donating.

 I also control for the `gender` of the legislator, as the gender pay gap tends to apply not only to income but also to campaign contributions.
 Furthermore, to